0V3RR1DE0/LobLox/README.md

 - **Simplified Gameplay:** Our server offers a largely vanilla Minecraft experience with minimal plugins, allowing you to enjoy the core gameplay.

+- **Vanilla Gameplay:** Our server offers a largely vanilla Minecraft experience with minimal plugins, allowing you to enjoy the core gameplay in its purest form.

 - **Small and Friendly:** Join our close-knit group of players who share a passion for Minecraft.
 It's a tight community where everyone knows each other.

 - **Collaboration:** Work together with others on exciting projects and adventures within our small, but cooperative, player base.